What can DNA analysis tell you about your height genes? Upload raw DNA data to learn more about yourself and genomics science.

 Even if you’re average height or shorter, it doesn’t necessarily mean you don’t share genetic markers with people of above-average height.
 It’s true – you have a genetically predetermined maximum height!
 It’s your environment that allows you to reach it.
 Here’s what you need to know about your height genes.

 DNA plays a large role in determining height.
 Research conducted on fraternal and identical twins shows that 80% of height variability has a genetic basis.
 Scientists, however, have been unable to identify the genes responsible for most of this variability until recently.

-It turns out that there are hundreds of gene loci that are contributing towards the height of a person, which, combined, seem to explain around 20% of height differences in the population.
-Unsurprisingly, many of these loci were clustered on genes involved in growth, including on genes that have been previously linked to abnormal skeletal growth and other growth disorders.
+It turns out that thousands of gene loci contribute to human height.
+When combined, these gene loci seem to explain a significant portion of height differences in the population.
+Unsurprisingly, many of the loci were clustered on genes involved in growth, including genes that have been previously linked to abnormal skeletal growth and other growth disorders.

 Researchers have now located a significant portion of Europeans' heritability gap by collecting the genome data of 4 million people, the largest genome-wide study ever undertaken.
 Researchers have discovered nearly 10,000 DNA markers that account for the role of common genetic variants on height in this group.
 In sum, the findings suggest that there are many gene loci influencing your height in small ways.

 Another study focusing on East Asians shows that the 98 loci they identified explain roughly 9% of the variation in height in this population.

 The findings could bring us closer to the reality of personalized medicine.
 Identifying the genetic components that contribute to particular traits and medical conditions across ancestries could lead to a fundamental shift in how we approach medical care.
 It could be possible to use genomic science as a supplement to traditional bloodwork and diagnostic procedures to identify risks for diseases.
 (However, it's important to note that these studies only isolate genetic markers that influence height.)